dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 as humans \AT{acutally, these are often graded by AI...} and determine whether their level of "honesty" (or some other interesting concept) matches the internal thing we're measuring.

-![A diagram from Zou showing probes that read hallucination, honesty, morality, and power-seeking from the outputs of a chatbot.](images/zou.png)\
+![A diagram from Zou et al showing probes that read hallucination, honesty, morality, and power-seeking from the outputs of a chatbot.](images/zou.png)

 Code, on the other hand, is another matter.
 Humans have been studying properties of code for a long time, and there are many abstract